fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 is equally common that people start using the term "senior" when the skill level they have is roughly the same.

+## Why Do Some Developers Never Outgrow The Junior Level?

 It surprises many to hear that the difference between a mid-level with around 5 years of experience, often has the same skill level as a senior with 20 years.
 The reason often being that after devs get to